Student Academic Responsibilities

 - GWSB Bulletin

 - University Bulletin

 Adding and dropping courses.
-You must register for your classes each semester through GWeb (with the exception of the first-year Global MBA students, Online MBA students, and all Healthcare MBA students who are registered by MBA Programs).
+You must register for your classes each semester through GWeb (with the exception of the first-year Global MBA students and all Healthcare MBA students who are registered by MBA Programs).
 Accordingly, you must drop from any course you do not attend by the appropriate deadline set by the Office of the Registrar.
-To drop a course you must complete a Registration Transaction Form and submit it to your academic advisor.
+To drop a course after the add/drop period, you must complete a Registration Transaction Form and submit it to your academic advisor.
 Notifying a professor or academic advisor in person or via email that you are dropping a course does not initiate a course drop in the registration system.

 Planning ahead.
 You should always anticipate your short-term and long-term needs and work with your academic advisor early and often to prepare for and meet those needs.

 Communicating with your professors.
 Whether you are sick, struggling academically, expecting to miss a class, or seeking career advice, you must initiate communication with your professors.
 You can speak with the professor after class, make use of their office hours, or communicate via email.